aniketm117/github-pages-with-jekyll/_posts/2020-06-24-intro-to-kinematics.md

 <h2>Distance</h2>
 The total path length of the path traversed by a particle in going from initial to final position is called the Distance covered by the particle.

 Find the distance covered by the particle in going from P to Q along the circle.
 And, find the distance covered by the particle by the particle in going from P to Q along the diameter.
-Answer at the bottom of the lesson.

 <img src="https://i.ibb.co/37JH3qT/Q3.jpg" alt="Q3" border="0">